tobiasbriones/blog/entrepreneurship/hn/logistics/product-importation-logistics-in-hn-2023-11-03/index.md

 they take more than three days to deliver, if at all, with all kinds of hassle and opportunism included.

-The problem, in general, is that delivery systems in HN lack basic technology like GPS, so they have to call you to get manual old-fashioned addresses, so you lose a lot of time the day you're expecting a delivery even when they have your address but "don't know where it is."
+A problem, in general, is that delivery systems in HN lack basic technology like GPS, so they have to call you to get manual old-fashioned addresses, so you lose a lot of time the day you're expecting a delivery even when they have your address but "don't know where it is."
 It's too repetitive and overwhelming.